 Where is my information stored?
 Is it safe and who has access to it?

-The information you provide during the survey is made of two parts.
+The information you provide during the survey consists of two parts.
 The first part is your personal information such as your name, address and contact details.
-This is stored by a survey organization in your country.
-It always stays in your country and nobody except the survey organization has access to it.
+This is stored by a survey organisation in your country.
+It always stays in your country and nobody except the survey organisation has access to it.
 They keep this information on record so that we can contact you in the future and we can see how things have changed in your life.

-The second part is made of your responses in the survey.
-This is separated from your personal information and sent to the GGP Central Office in the Hague, the Netherlands.
-You can’t be directly identified from this data, even by the staff that work at the Central Office.
+The second part consists of your responses in the survey.
+This is separated from your personal information and sent to the Central Office of the Generations & Gender Programme in the Hague, the Netherlands.
+You cannot be directly identified from this data, even by the staff that work at the Central Hub.
 It is then put together with data from thousands of other participants and used in statistical analysis by researchers.
 This information can only be accessed for research and it will never be used for commercial purposes.
 We check that each user is a researcher from a verified institution.
 They are only allowed to use the data for research.

 To ensure that the data will be accessible for researchers in future generations, the data is archived at the Dutch Royal Academy Institute for Data Archiving and Networked Services.